-Mercury is a very common metal found in the environment, our food (mostly seafood), and amalgam dental fillings (R).
-It occurs in two different forms, methylmercury – the organic form found in fish (R), and elemental mercury – the non-organic form.
 Methylmercury is fat-soluble, so is stored in our fatty tissues, including our brain.
-Its presence disrupts many cellular processes, and even disrupts our energy production in our mitochondria.
+Its presence disrupts many cellular processes, including energy production in our mitochondria.
 It also creates an excessive amount of oxidative stress, which damages tissues and leads to disease.
 For these reasons, it’s wise to remove this metal from our body (R).

-Fortunately, there are ways to remove and prevent the damage this toxic metal can cause.
+Here are some ways to prevent the damage this toxic metal can cause and remove it from our body.

 - Increase your glutathione-s-transferase enzyme (GST) activity.
 This is the enzyme that transfers glutathione, one of the main detoxifying molecules to areas of the body that need detoxifying.
 One reason that the Japanese, who eat a lot of seafood, don’t report many cases of mercury toxicity, may be because they also eat lots of horseradish and wasabi (most US “wasabi” is really just horseradish with green food coloring).
 Both wasabi and horseradish contain beneficial chemicals that can strongly boost the activity of GST and lead to the excretion of mercury from the diet.
 Other molecules and foods that increase this enzyme activity include mustard, green tea, coffee, and cruciferous vegetables (R, R2).